Vyral/base-template/_drafts/our-not-so-secret-marketing-weapon.md

 {% include youtube.html %}

-How does our “Coming Soon” program work?
-We’re going to go over that in detail for you today.
+<center>How does our “Coming Soon” program work?
+We’re going to go over that in detail for you today.</center>

 What is our secret weapon for marketing?
 Our “Coming Soon” program, of course.